danielasocas/web-ecg/README.md

 Path: its the folder with the ECG signals.
 All the signals have to have .mat and .hea Also, the folder should be at the same level as the ECG.sh

+training.csv it is an example of an output with 1 signal.

 ## Authors

 *   **Daniela Socas**